-- a) the ST;
+- a) the ST:

 - b) the functional specification;

 - c) the TOE design;

 - d) the security architecture description;

 - e) the implementation subset selected;

 - f) the guidance documentation;

 - g) the TOE suitable for testing;

-- h) information publicly available to support the identification of possible potential vulnerabilities.
+- h) information publicly available to support the identification of possible potential vulnerabilities;

+- i) the results of the testing of the basic design.

 The remaining implicit evaluation evidence for this sub-activity depends on the components that have been included in the assurance package.
-The evidence provided for each component is to be used as input in this subactivity.
+The evidence provided for each component is to be used as input in this sub-activity.